 So it was all too fast, like doctors starting amputating my arm before I can recall fully consenting to it.
 I know it’s a bad arm, but, maybe a hint before starting the operation, maybe a pause for goodbye?
 “I will leave you two alone so you can say your goodbyes.”
 The veterinarians always say.

 The realization that we are all just utterly powerless, “was like the blow of a sledgehammer, yet it was curiously calming as well.”
 (Milan Kundera, The Unbearable Lightness of Being.)

 It’s hard to downplay—even if you want to—the weight of a change, as the sheer fact of changing is too noticeable.
-For that reason, this unusually long but still shortest-of-all February had become a rite of passage of sorts, one that we all need in our midlife to catalyze a certain transformation, of a pompous asker into a solemn giver, a raving attention seeker into a quiet supporter, of acting callous into acting conscientious.
-It is the series of events that help us feel done, settled, sedimented.
+For that reason, this unusually long but still shortest-of-all February had become a rite of passage of sorts, one that we all need in our midlife to catalyze a certain transformation, from a pompous asker into a solemn giver, a raving attention seeker into a quiet supporter, from acting callous into acting conscientious.
+It is the series of transformations that help us feel done, settled, sedimented.
 And if ever, help feel all clear, pure and perfect, decided and justified, just the way we want.